Thugs of Hindostan: Overseas

-Critical reception
+Reception

 India

 Thugs of Hindostan received generally negative reviews from critics.
 While the performances of Bachchan and Khan drew praise, both Acharya's direction and screenplay were criticised.

 Rachit Gupta of The Times of India gave the film two and a half stars out of five and shares the sentiments of most reviewers: "[It] looks like a million bucks, [but] it doesn't feel the same way".
 He praised the production design and cinematography, but criticised the lack of suspense and "the predictable nature of the writing... [which] doesn't help the movie at all".
 The visual effects were commended, but the pace and running time was criticised.
 Saibal Chatterjee of NDTV rated the film two and a half stars out of five and called it "big, bloated, [and] bombastic", asserting that it "banks solely upon action and spectacle for impact".
 He criticised the screenplay and budget's inability to raise the film.
 He found that Shaikh played some sequences well, while women were overall less represented.
 He felt it was "ultimately too tacky and unconvincing to lay legitimate claims to being India's answer to Pirates of the Caribbean".
 Nandini Ramath of Scroll.in labelled Thugs of Hindostan a "trite, uninvolving" film.
 She felt sequences filmed in the sea were "sluggishly directed", and "the ones on land fare no better".
 The action scenes were tagged "flat and uninvolving" and the background score as "insistently ponderous."

 In a positive review, Rohini Nair of Firstpost appreciated the use of metaphorical allegories in the film and praised Bachchan and Khan's chemistry.
 She wrote of Kaif: "She writhes and contorts in sequinned hotpants as the plot builds towards its climax".
 Nair wrote that "all is forgiven in the rip-roaring, all muskets blazing finale sequence of the film".
 She raises expectations for a sequel.
 Gupta praised the performances of both Bachchan and Khan; Khan for his "comedy and banter" and Bachchan for his "heroics and the intense dialogues".
 The ensemble cast, was, however, condemned.
 Chatterjee commended Khan and Bachchan for bringing "everything that they have", in his review.
 Commenting on the uneven distribution of screen time, Ramath stated Bachchan "lumbers through the movie and looks exhausted".
 Khan's chemistry was praised, and the scenes were stated to "came to life" with him with his dialogues.